GWCustom/bfabric-web-apps/README.md

 ## About The Project

-The `bfabric-web-app` is a Python library published on PyPI, designed to simplify the creation of web applications that interact with B-Fabric.
+The `bfabric_web_apps` is a Python library published on PyPI, designed to simplify the creation of web applications that interact with B-Fabric.
 It abstracts much of the complexity involved in connecting with the B-Fabric API, enabling developers to focus on building custom functionality.
 B-Fabric Web Apps are modular satellite applications designed to extend the functionality of the B-Fabric Laboratory Information Management System (LIMS).
 These web apps facilitate seamless integration, data visualization, and advanced functionalities for managing scientific experiments and data.

 Key Features:
 - **Dynamic Integration**: Build applications that integrate directly with B-Fabric via its API.